-\textit{A posteriori analysis of $\nutau$ candidates.} To quantify the compatibility with a background hypothesis (i.e. not $\nutau$-induced) for the actual $\nutau$ candidate events observed, a targeted MC simulation for each event was performed.
-See Table \ref{tab:resim} in the \textit{Supplemental Material} for details on the restricted parameter space.
+To quantify the compatibility with a background hypothesis (i.e., not $\nutau$-induced) for the actual $\nutau$ candidate events observed, a targeted MC simulation for each event was performed, consisting of simulation of $\nue$, $\numu$, and $\nutau$ interactions.
+In addition, for ``Double Double,'' also atmospheric muons were simulated.
+However, none of the $1.2 \cdot 10^{10}$ generated muons passed the HESE veto undetected.
+See Table~\ref{tab:resim} for details on the restricted parameter space and Appendix A for a description of how this parameter space was chosen.
+Using targeted MC simulation for the analysis of exceptional events is a method often employed in IceCube \cite{IceCube:2013cdw,IceCube:2021rpz,HESE3,TXSarchival}.
 These new MC events were filtered and reconstructed in the same way as the initial MC and data events.
-In total, $\sim 2 \cdot 10^7$ ``Double-Double''-like events and $\sim 1 \cdot 10^6$ ``Big-Bird''-like events from the targeted simulation pass the HESE selection criteria.\\ We define the tauness, $P_{\tau}$, as the posterior probability for each event to have originated from a $\nutau$ interaction, which can be obtained with Bayes theorem:
+In total, $\sim 2 \cdot 10^7$ ``Double-Double''-like events and $\sim 1 \cdot 10^6$ ``Big-Bird''-like events from the targeted simulation pass the HESE selection criteria.
+A breakdown of simulated event types and their fractions passing the HESE double cascade selection criteria can be found in Appendix~A.

+We define the tauness, $P_{\tau}$, as the posterior probability for each event to have originated from a $\nutau$ interaction, which can be obtained with Bayes' theorem: \begin{linenomath*}